ballerina-guides/integration-tutorials/transform-message-formats/README.md

 }
 ```

-- Use the `transform` function to transform the data from `HealthcareReservation` to `HospitalReservation`.
+- Use the `transform` function to transform the payload from a `HealthcareReservation` record to a `HospitalReservation` record.

     ```ballerina
-    HospitalReservation reservationReq = transform(payload);
+    HospitalReservation hospitalReservation = transform(payload);
     ```

 - Send the transformed payload to the hospital service and get the response.
 Here, The `hospital_id` and `category` values are used as path parameters.

     ```ballerina
     ReservationResponse|http:ClientError resp =
-                    hospitalServiceEP->/[payload.hospital_id]/categories/[category]/reserve.post(reservationReq);
+                    hospitalServiceEP->/[payload.hospital_id]/categories/[category]/reserve.post(hospitalReservation);
     ```

-    The payload is specified directly as an argument to the remote method call.
+    The transformed payload (`hospitalReservation`) is passed directly as an argument to the remote method call.

 - The `log` functions are used to [log](https://ballerina.io/learn/by-example/#log) information at `INFO`, `DEBUG`, and `ERROR` log levels.